madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 ## Holidays

 Beyond what we've outlined above the main thing with holidays is ensuring that enough of the team is still available to maintain momentum.
-As the team is scheduling their own holiday, it's really important not to forget to let the client know too if there are any changes to the team.
+As the team is scheduling their own holiday, make sure you don't forget to let the client know too if there are any changes to the team.
 In some cases other developers might be brought in to cover.

 Holiday time must be taken into consideration when planning iterations so that realistic goals/targets can be set.